-The monitor processor is also functionally connected to an external crystal oscillator 322 of the same type as used in conjunction with the main processor by lines 324 and 326.
+The monitor processor is also functionally connected to an external crystal oscillator 322 of the same type as used in signals are output to a connector on the hybrid board.
+The signals are then carried by cable to a piezo electric buzzer that is mounted to an inside wall of the housing 6.

 The monitor processor further supplies two power lines 292 and 294 that carry two power signals to a buzzer.
-The signals are output to a connector on the hybrid board.
-The signals are then carried by cable to a piezo electric buzzer that is mounted to an inside wall of the housing 6.
+The